tushortz/variety-bible-text/README.md

 # variety bible text

-To be used for displaying random verses on linux computer that supports the variety application
+To be used for displaying random verses on the desktop of linux computer that supports the variety application

 ## How to use
 Install variety from the terminal